2i2c-org/team-compass/engineering/access.md

 ## Who has access to cloud infrastructure

-Our {term}`Engineering Team` has access to all of the cloud infrastructure that we run for each community.
+Our [Engineering Team](engineering:structure) has access to all of the cloud infrastructure that we run for each community.
 In addition, some other team members may be given access in order to facilitate supporting and engaging with communities.

-The list of 2i2c staff that have access to our infrastructure is here: {external:infra:doc}`topic/access-creds/index`.
+The list of 2i2c staff that have access to our infrastructure is here: {external+infra:doc}`topic/access-creds/index`.

 ## PagerDuty Account

 We have [a paid PagerDuty account at `2i2c-org.pagerduty.com`](https://2i2c-org.pagerduty.com/).
 This is used for our uptime monitoring and reporting services.
-See {external:infra:doc}`topic/monitoring-alerting/uptime-checks` for more details.
+See {external+infra:doc}`topic/monitoring-alerting/uptime-checks` for more details.